This post will be updated as the workshop leaders develop their descriptions. Stay tuned for update notifications!

 Fr.
 Juan and Maria Marentes

 The Hispanic Ministry may (should?) be approached in the context of the Incarnation of our Lord Jesus Christ.
-When we want to impact another culture, the best model to follow is the attitude of Christ, “who, thou he was in the form of God, did not account equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men” (Philippians 2: 6-7).
+When we want to impact another culture, the best model to follow is the attitude of Christ, “who, though he was in the form of God, did not account equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men” (Philippians 2: 6-7).
 One American and four Hispanic believers will briefly share from their hearts what it means to reach Hispanics with Jesus’ attitude in the context of Southern California.

 Fr.
 Juan and Maria Marentes, SAMS’ missionaries, are church planters and circuit riders throughout the Diocese of Western Anglicans where they preach, facilitate Bible studies, and work to encourage cross-cultural communication.
 Most recently, they planted the seeds a Spanish-speaking congregation, to be called “Iglesia de la Gracia,” as part of the ministry of Grace Anglican Church in Oceanside, CA.